TheScripters/kpfw/README.md

 This project is the open source development arm of the website [https://www.kpfanworld.com](https://www.kpfanworld.com).
 Those wanting to help in development are encouraged to contribute.

+A lot of work still needs to be done to bring it up to par with the original ([seen here](https://old.kpfanworld.com)) such as trivia, etc. You can check implementation of the original [here](https://github.com/TheScripters/kpfw-old).

 ## Building/Running

 This project is written in ASP.NET Core MVC in C#.
 You will need Visual Studio or Visual Studio Code to run it.